African, Tribal & Oceanic Art

 Mask Axe Club Ula Ashanti Dogon Maasai Zulu Songye Baka Punu Fang Gabon Chamba Luba Baule Benin Neck Rest Drum Textiles Woomera Gourds Combs Shields Weapons Vessels Artefacts Carvings Statues Power Ritual

-Jocelyne La Manna BA (Hons) is the Head of Department and is always happy to conduct free no-obligation valuations, whether in person at the auction room, over email, or in the comfort of your own home.
-Jocelyne can be contacted by telephone on 0131 440 2448 (Edinburgh) and 01334 840 817 (Fife) or by email firstname.lastname@example.org.
+The department is run from our Edinburgh office and we are always happy to conduct free no-obligation valuations, whether in person at the auction room, over email, or in the comfort of your own home.
+Contact us on telephone on 0131 440 2448 (Edinburgh) or by email email@example.com.